Compassionate Representation After A Tragic Loss

 A claim must be filed by the deceased’s representative, but they can only do so on behalf of the victim’s family or loved one.
 This means that only a select group of individuals can receive compensation in a wrongful death claim depending on whether or not the deceased was married, had children or looked after other dependents.

-Cases where a family member can file a wrongful death claim include:
+The individuals who can file a wrongful death claim include the deceased’s:

 - Funeral and burial expenses